This section provides solutions to frequently asked questions (FAQs) about the Sonus SBC platforms and the ePSX.

 No. There are a set of features like LCR, Hosted LNP, ENUM Server, H.323 Gatekeeper, CAMEL, GSM which are not available on the ePSX.
 Refer Routing Engines Comparison for more information.

-Are there software dependencies between SBC 5000 series and the ePSX?
+Are there software dependencies between the SBC and the ePSX?

 Yes.
 The ePSX and SBC major releases will always be matched.